pivotal/blog/content/post/gporca-open-source.md

 Historically, every database has shipped with its own optimizer.
 That means every software developer spent valuable R&D cycles building one, and maintaining it.
 This is not a scalable solution, nor does it foster collaborative research.

-GPORCA is built as an external dependency, which makes it the perfect test bed for database research that can benefit a wide variety of databases.
+GPORCA is built as an external plugin, which makes it the perfect test bed for database research that can benefit a wide variety of databases.

 Furthermore, GPORCA isn’t just a tool for research and development.
 It is an enterprise-grade, query optimizer that is handling some of the most demanding SQL workloads at truly Big Data scale.